-The College of Education and Public Policy (CEPP) welcomes you to the 2013-2014 academic year.
+The College of Education and Public Policy (CEPP) welcomes you!

 This is an exciting time of transition -- our college faculty continue to provide exceptional educational experiences while also exploring the interplay between our fields of study and engagement with the community.
 Our Indiana University degrees include practica, internships, and other field experiences that provide our graduates with real-world experiences and the ability to make a difference in their community.

 Our teacher preparation programs are accredited by NCATE, the primary accrediting organization for teacher preparation in the United States.
 In continuing to strengthen our programs, we are developing new and innovative ways to assess student learning -- the focus in our programs is on preparing highly-qualified practitioners, not simply rote memorization of facts.

 Change brings opportunities and the College of Education and Public Policy is recreating itself to provide relevant, high-quality educational experiences that impact our community.